malumisa/Project_1_team_8/README.md

 Section 4 -

 ## Conclusions
+* Demographic data between the 2015 and 2020 census data showed that on average househol income increased, but the share of that income from government sources changes between the two collections, with a greater percentage of the household drawing some of their income from government sources.
-COVID-19 had an uneven impact on households spending behaviour.
+* COVID-19 had an uneven impact on households spending behaviour.
 Generally, results suggest that households have become more precautionary with spending as they build savings.

 ## Further Consideration/Next Steps
 There is need to delve deeper into the analaysis at the provincial and regional levels in order to deduce more insights that can inform policy on measures to stimulate spending

-## Links (Data Sources)
+## Links (Additional Sources)
 * https://search.open.canada.ca/en/od/?od-search-portal=Open+Data&search_text=consumer+spending
 * https://www12.statcan.gc.ca/wds-sdw/cpr2016-eng.cfm
 * https://www12.statcan.gc.ca/census-recensement/2021/dp-pd/prof/details/page.cfm?Lang=E&GENDERlist=1,2,3&STATISTIClist=1&HEADERlist=0&DGUIDlist=2021A00053520005&SearchText=toronto